 Each study is different and is dependent on the Inclusion & Exclusion criteria.
 The inclusion and exclusion criteria are set by the protocols not Cliantha.
 Recruitment will screen you over the phone to see if you initial qualify based on these criteria before setting up an appointment for screening at our facility.
 ID is required at each study visit.

 What happens in clinical studies?

-We conduct many studies that look at a prototype and marketed products for their reaction and effectiveness, in healthy individuals, and in those who may have conditions that require a treatment similar to what is being tested.
-We also run studies that are to test prototype and marketed medical devices for their irritation, sensitization, and effectiveness.
+We conduct studies that look at a products reaction and effectiveness in healthy individuals, and in those who may have conditions that require a treatment similar to what is being tested.
 Rest assured, this is done in a very safe and controlled environment.
-During some trials, different types of tests will be done, including blood and urine tests, and use of various bioinstrumentations.
+During some trials, different types of tests will be done, including blood and urine tests, and stool sampling.
 But since each trial is different, you will get a full explanation before participation.

 What can I expect from the facilities?

 Depending on what type of study is conducted, the number of participants can be anywhere from a small group to as many as 100 volunteers.
 Our facility offers free wifi, TV with Netflix, and water fountain, and microwave in the waiting room.
 Our team is always working on ways to improve our facilities to make your visits more comfortable.